-The critical use of GIS in wildfire mapping
+The critical use of Online GIS Certificate Programs in wildfire mapping

 On top of all the recent events that have dominated the various news cycles around the country, we have a new problem that people need to prepare for: wildfires.
 As the summer heat approaches, wildfire season begins to descend upon the country, mainly in the western United States.
 A Chicago Tribune article predicts an above normal fire season in the Northern Rockies this year.
 The reason behind these fears is the weather patterns of Western Montana resembling the weather patterns of 2007, where 9.3 million acres burned due to 85,000 fires across the state.

 Another fear that officials have is how will COVID-19 will affect firefighting efforts.
-To deal with this indirect COVID-19 problem, we will be leaning on GIS jobs and technology more than ever.
-GIS analysts will be using methods such as mapped heat indexes, UAV data collection, and wildfire mapping to prepare and efficiently keep our communities and firefighters safe.
-There is a contingent of young environmental and conservation conscious people that are learning skills to contribute to fighting the conditions causing dessication of the landscape.
-This includes field mapping with GPS/UAVs and getting a GIS certification in data analysis and reporting.
+To deal with this indirect COVID-19 problem, we will be leaning on GIS Training & jobs and technology more than ever.
+GIS Programs analysts will be using methods such as mapped heat indexes, UAV data collection, and wildfire mapping to prepare and efficiently keep our communities and firefighters safe.

 COVID-19 impact on emergency services